phandaiduonghcb/local_mlops/README.md

 Through this guide, I will try to explain how can I use AWS services and some tools to create an MLOPs pipeline that can be triggered to train and deploy everytime the latest commit whose message contains "Airflow" term is pushed.
 ### Classification problem
 A resnet18 neural network is used for image classification.
-The dataset will be put into `./ml/data/train`, `./ml/data/valid`, `./ml/data/test`.
+The dataset is put into `./ml/data/train`, `./ml/data/valid`, `./ml/data/test`.
 The configuration file for training, testing is put into `./ml/configs`.
 The [flower dataset](https://public.roboflow.com/classification/flowers_classification/2) is taken as an example for this project.